aritram1/flutter-expense-manager/README.md

     ]
 }

-The maximum number of records that can be part of a single composite request is 200.
+Note the referenceId neeeds to be unique for each record and the maximum number of records that can be part of a single composite request is 200.

 ~ Aritra